GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/AWS/data_and_metadata.rst

 Amazon Web Services
 ===================

-DEA hosts data on Amazon Web Service (AWS)'s Simple Storage Service (S3) to facilitate direct data access.
-Most of the data that is stored on S3 is Cloud Optimised GeoTIFFs, which can be accessed directly without downloading the files.
-In addition to data, there are a number of services including an interactive code environment using Jupyter, a metadata explorer and web services available.
+DEA hosts data on the Simple Storage Service (S3) of Amazon Web Services (AWS) to facilitate direct data access.
+Most of the data that is stored on S3 is in the form of Cloud Optimised GeoTIFFs, which can be accessed directly without downloading the files.
+In addition to data, there are several services available, including an interactive code environment using Jupyter, a metadata explorer, and web services.
 This page provides technical documentation for using the DEA data and services on AWS.

 .. contents:: In this guide
    :local: